RemeJuan/lattr/README.md

     * RANDOM_MINUTE - A coma seperated list of "hours", eg "1,3,5,6,8"
 * INTERVAL - when type is set as INTERVAL, provide a number to denote hours between posts, eg 3.
 * CRON_SCHEDULE - Cron string to control the schedulers checking of the DB for pending posts, default: "*/5 6-18 * * *"
-* JWT_SECRET - A string used to generate secure * tokens
-* JWT_VALIDITY_HOURS - Default number of hours a token is valid for, can be overridden with the create request
+* TOKEN_VALIDITY_HOURS - Default number of hours a token is valid for, can be overridden with the create request
 * ENABLE_CREATE - Enables the tokens create endpoint (true|false)

 The following scopes are available for the various endpoints: